 Fortunately, the theory of cockroaches being able to survive a nuclear explosion is just a myth.
 Well, to some extent…

 The myth first appeared in 1945 after Hiroshima and Nagasaki – cockroaches were the only survivors of the atomic bomb.
-However, the guys over at MythBusters put an end to this myth by testing the effect 3 levels of radiation would have on German cockroaches.
+However, the team at MythBusters put an end to this myth by testing the effect 3 levels of radiation would have on German cockroaches.

 They discovered that cockroaches can’t actually survive a nuclear explosion.
 None of the crawling insects survived radiation levels of 100,000 rads (1) but they can endure far greater levels of radiation than us humans.